 L’art du Fruit

-"Using more than 60 different cameras, high speed robots and exploding pineapples, raspberries and kiwis, Fabian Oefner has directed a unique perspective on the creation of fruit juice.
-Oefner was responsible for writing the script and directing the commerical."
+"Using more than 60 different cameras, high-speed robots, and exploding pineapples, raspberries and kiwis, Fabian Oefner has directed a unique perspective on the creation of fruit juice.
+Oefner was responsible for writing the script and directing the commercial."